Shou-/KawaiiBot-hs/README.md

 * `.help`
 This function sends the general help string to the user who typed this.<br>
-It takes one optional argument, the name of a function.<br>
+It takes one optional argument, the name of a function or an operator.<br>
 Example: `.help ai`

 * `.>`